Policies and Procedures

 The purpose of this policy is to provide an alcohol and drug-free environment for faculty, students, administration, and support staff at Bellin College in order that the College may carry out its mission and comply with the Drug-Free Workplace Act of 1988.

 The College does not oversee the personal lives of College members on or off campus.
-However, everyone is expected to be responsible for her/his own conduct and abide by all state and federal laws and follow College policies and guidelines.
+However, everyone is expected to be responsible for their own conduct and abide by all state and federal laws and follow College policies and guidelines.
 The unlawful manufacture, distribution, dispensing, possession, use, or being under the influence of a controlled substance or alcohol is prohibited within the Bellin College building, on the campus grounds, or in other settings in which the faculty, staff, or students may be carrying on the business of the College.
-Any exceptions to the College policy of not serving alcoholic beverages at College-sponsored events must be approved through the President’s Office.
+Any exceptions to the College policy of not serving alcoholic beverages at College-sponsored events must be approved by the appropriate personnel.
 Consumption of alcohol at such events must be in moderation.

 Annual Notification to Students of FERPA Rights